 Who Can Get Free Preventive Care?

 Most health insurance companies must cover these services.
-The exceptions are grandfathered plans, which are health plans that existed before March 2010 that have not made significant changes to their benefits.
+The exceptions are grandfathered plans, which are health plans that existed before March 2010 that have not made significant changes to their benefits, and short-term health plans, which are those the provide coverage for less than one year.

 Check your health plan's summary of benefits to see if you can get free preventive care services.
 If you are not sure, call your insurance company.
 If you are enrolled in a health plan through work, ask your employer's human resources department.